See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 21. Can you help me with my research?

 MSF Ireland is a small, non-operational office focusing on recruitment, fundraising and communications within Ireland.
-We receive a huge number of research requests every week and simply do not have the time to support these.
+We receive a huge number of research requests every week and simply do not have the capacity to support these.

 MSF also recommends a number of publications which explore the issues surrounding humanitarian aid, including but not limited to: the history of humanitarian aid; international and humanitarian law; neutrality and advocacy and the role of the media.